Success After Dyson: Salary and Employment Outcomes

 By the Numbers: Finance Functions Lead the Way

-Over half of the AEM class of 2023 went on to business jobs in finance-related functions after graduation; salary data for this group is broken down further by sub-sector in this table.
-Sales and trading is the highest-earning area in finance for this subset of graduates, while investment banking employs the most.
+Over half of the AEM class of 2024 went on to business jobs in finance-related functions after graduation; salary data for this group is broken down further by sub-sector in this table.
+Investment banking is the highest-earning area in finance for this subset of graduates in addition to employing the most.

 Average Employment and Base Salary by US Region

-Almost the entire Dyson class of 2023 graduates live and work in the United States.
-The Northeast region claims the largest percentage of recent alumni, accounting for over three-quarters of the class.
-The South ranks highest for average base salary at $110,667.
+Almost the entire Dyson class of 2024 graduates live and work in the United States.
+The Northeast region claims the largest percentage of recent alumni, accounting for over three-quarters of the class, and is top region for average base salary at $100,689.

 North America